BenjaminINpact/DiscordHealthBot/README.md

 `FixedTime` : Trigger the broadcast at a fixed time unit, it cancels TimeInterval

 `TimeUnit` : Unit of time (string ) which configures FixedTime: "day", "hour", "minute"

+`StoreData` : allowed application to store data using Redis to ensure data continuity in case of random crash

+`ConnectionStrings` : connection strings to Redis Server

 # Docker Instructions